LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models

 \subsection{Custom floating-point format}

-To focus on the question of precision and put aside the issue of overflows, we simulate low-precision matrix multiplications using a custom \emph{partial single} FP format.
-For every $\mu \in \{ 1, \ldots, 23 \}$, we define the format $\PS(\mu)$ to have $\mu$ mantissa bits, 8 exponent bits, and one sign bit.
+To focus on precision and put aside the issue of overflows, we simulate low-precision matrix products using a custom \emph{partial single} FP format.
+For every $\mu \in \{ 1, \ldots, 23 \}$, we define a format $\PS(\mu)$ with $\mu$ mantissa bits, 8 exponent bits, and one sign bit.
 This format is equivalent to FP32 when $\mu = 23$, to TF32 when $\mu = 10$, and to BF16 when $\mu = 7$.
 In code, we implement $\PS(\mu)$ numbers via FP32 numbers rounded to $\mu$ mantissa bits according to the round-to-nearest-ties-to-even mode.